St Mirren boss Goodwin in Aberdeen talks

 The Paisley club say it is an "opportunity Jim wishes to explore" and they hope for a "swift resolution".

-Aberdeen also confirmed their approach for Goodwin as they seek a successor to Stephen Glass, who left on Sunday after 11 months in charge.
+Aberdeen also confirmed their approach for the Irishman as they seek a successor to Stephen Glass, who left on Sunday after 11 months in charge.

 Aberdeen are eighth in the table, with St Mirren two points above in sixth.